pandulapeter/beagle/README.md

 - Minimum SDK level: 16+
 - Target SDK level: 30+
 - Language: Kotlin 1.4.10 (should work with Java as well but the API was not optimized for that)
-- DataBinding: the latest release (2.5.0) only works with data binding enabled.
-This is a temporary issue, [see the comments here](https://github.com/pandulapeter/beagle/issues/80).

 ### Step 1: Add the Jitpack repository
 Make sure that the following is part of your project-level build.gradle file: